Improved Operator Learning by Orthogonal Attention: Methodology

-The covariance of the functions producing $\hat{\vpsi}^{(l)}_i$ can be approximately estimated:
+The covariance of the functions producing $\hat{\bm{\psi}}^{(l)}_i$ can be approximately estimated:

-which conforms that these functions can be regarded as orthonormal neural eigenfunctions that implicitly define a kernel.
+which conforms that these functions can be regarded as orthonormal eigenfunctions that implicitly define a kernel.

 However, in practice, the model parameters evolve repeatedly, we cannot trivially estimate $\mathbf{C}^{(l)}$, which involves the whole training set, at a low cost per training iteration.
-Instead, we propose to approximately estimate $\mathbf{C}^{(l)}$ via the exponential moving average trick---similar to the update rule in batch normalization~\citep{ioffe2015batch}, we maintain a buffer tensor $\mathbf{C}^{(l)}$ and update it with training mini-batches.
+Instead, we propose to approximately estimate $\mathbf{C}^{(l)}$ via the exponential moving average trick---similar to the update rule in batch normalization~\cite{ioffe2015batch}, we maintain a buffer tensor $\mathbf{C}^{(l)}$ and update it with training mini-batches.
 We reuse the recorded training statistics to ensure the stability of inference.

-The above process incurs a cubic complexity w.r.t. $k$ due to the Cholesky decomposition.
-However, the overall complexity of the proposed orthogonal attention remains linear w.r.t the number of measurement points $M$ as usually $k \ll M$.
+The aforementioned process involves a cubic complexity with respect to $k$ due to the Cholesky decomposition.
+However, it is worth noting that empirically, $k$ is significantly smaller than the number of measurement points $M$.
+Consequently, the overall complexity of the proposed orthogonal attention mechanism remains moderate (see the empirical results in Table~\ref{tab:runtime}).